When it comes to protecting your reputation and gaining trust online—investing in the right SSL certificate is worth every penny.

 You must obtain or renew an SSL certificate to enable HTTPS (Hypertext Transfer Protocol Secure) connection for your site.
 Should you pay for it or save some bucks by getting a free SSL certificate?

 If you have been looking for Paid SSL Certificates; then you can find varieties of trusted SSL brands like Comodo, GeoTrust, RapidSSL, GlobalSign, Thawte & Digicert.
-Both Free and Paid SSL certificate provides an equivalent level of cryptography such as 256-bit certificate encryption and 2048-bit key encryption for the protection of online data transmission between a web server and user’s web client.
+Both Free and Paid SSL certificate provides an equivalent level of cryptography such as 256-bit certificate encryption and 2048-bit key encryption for the protection of online data transmission between a web server and the user’s web client.

-Difference Between Free SSL Certificate and Paid SSL:
+Difference Between Free and Paid SSL Certificate:

 Certificate Validity Period